Harsh-L04/Research_Project_GCN/README.md

-# 📘 GCN_Project: Graph Convolutional Networks on Citation Datasets
+# 📘 Summer Research Project: Graph Convolutional Networks on Citation Datasets

 This repository explores the use of **Graph Convolutional Networks (GCNs)** for **node classification** tasks on citation networks such as **Cora** and **Citeseer**.